The Eustace Diamonds: Plot summary

 Among the other guests is a young woman named Lucinda Roanoke, whose financially straitened aunt, Mrs Carbuncle, is desperate to marry her off.
 Despite Lucinda's deep detestation of the brutish Sir Griffin Tewett, the aunt has her way and the mismatched couple become engaged.

 Things take a dramatic turn on a trip to London.
 Lizzie, out of fear of Mr Camperdown, keeps her diamonds with her in a conspicuous strongbox.
 One night, at an inn, the strongbox is stolen and everybody assumes the jewellery is lost.
 As it turns out, Lizzie had taken the gems out and put them under her pillow, but acting on her first instincts, she perjures herself when she has to report the theft to the magistrate, thinking that she can sell the diamonds and let the robbers take the blame.
 Suspicion falls on both Lizzie and Lord George, acting either together or separately.
 In any case, the thieves, aided by Lizzie's disloyal maid, Patience Crabstick, try again and succeed in their second attempt.
 Lizzie feigns illness and takes to her bed.
 Lady Glencora Palliser pays Lizzie a visit to offer her sympathy.

 The police begin to unravel the mystery, putting Lizzie in a very uncomfortable position.
 In the end, the diamonds are lost, the police discover the truth, and Lizzie is forced to confess her lies, though she escapes legal retribution since her testimony is needed to convict the criminals.
 Both Frank Greystock and Lord George become disgusted by her conduct and desert her.
 Lucinda Roanoke grows to loathe Sir Griffin more and more intensely until, on what would have been the day of their wedding, she loses her sanity.
 Frank Greystock returns to Fawn Court to marry Lucy Morris.
 Mr Emilius, a foreign crypto-Jewish clergyman, woos Lizzie while she is in a vulnerable state and succeeds in marrying her (though it is hinted earlier in the book, and is later confirmed in Phineas Redux, that he is already married).

 Reception

 The novel was widely popular at the time, with many considering it a return to form after several other commercial failures.
 Known readers included poet Edward FitzGerald, who, in a letter to a friend, wrote that it "interested [him] almost as much as Tichborne".
+Benjamin Disraeli is quoted as having said to Trollope when they were at a dinner together at Lord Stanhope's, "I have long known, Mr. Trollope, your churchmen and churchwomen.
+May I congratulate you on the same happy lightness of touch in the portrait of your new adventuress?"

 Of all of Trollope's 'political' novels, The Eustace Diamonds can be viewed as the least political, with the plot focusing primarily on the theft of the eponymous diamonds.
 As such, popular perception of the novel places it somewhat separately from the rest of the Palliser sequence, focusing as it does primarily on a new set of characters.